-A dispensation should generally be granted subject to a condition that specified procedures be followed to limit the noise exposure of Sydney residents.
-In particular, wherever possible, a dispensation should be made subject to a condition that the aircraft land or take off over the water.
+Dispensations are generally granted subject to a condition that specified procedures be followed to limit the noise exposure of Sydney residents.
+In particular, wherever possible, a dispensation should be made subject to a condition that the aircraft land or take-off over the water.

 Applications for dispensations

-- If an operator makes an application for a dispensation by phone, the Minister should request that written confirmation of the circumstances leading to the application be provided as soon as possible.
+If an operator makes an application for a dispensation by phone, written confirmation of the circumstances leading to the application should be provided as soon as possible.